verhas/jamal/README.md

 ```

 There can be whitespace characters after the macro name `sep`, but these are optional.
 The first
-non spac character is used as a separator character that separates the macro starting string from
+non-space character is used as a separator character that separates the macro starting string from
 the macro ending string.
 It is usually the `/` character, but it can be anything that does not
 appear in the start string.